-I like the standard quiche, but there’s something about the crust that just makes me think dessert instead of dinner.
-It could be that I once tried to save myself some time by buying the crust instead of making it from scratch and I inadvertently bought a dessert dough (not the savory, sugarless variety).
+I like the standard quiche, but there’s something about the crust that just makes me think dessert instead of late meal.
+It could be that I once tried to save myself some time by buying the dough instead of making it from scratch and I inadvertently bought a sweet dough (not the savory, sugarless variety).
 Hey, I like to try new flavor combos, but ew.
 Just ew.

 My solution?
 Go crustless.

-Are you seeing where I’m going with this – easy dinner during the holiday rush that also cleans out the fridge?
+Are you seeing where I’m going with this – easy dinner during the holiday rush that also cleans out your refrigerator?
 Ah, now you’re starting to brainstorm how to use what you’ve got and refashion it in a pie tin.

 I’ve included a recipe with specific directions, but I like to think of this as a guideline, so let me explain crustless quiche construction.
 First, you need to grease your pan, easy enough.
 And don’t feel like you have to stay with the pie shape—an 8×8” square pan works well too (this recipe doubles well too).
-Then it’s all about what your family likes — add ham, sausage, bacon, or veggies to the bottom of your pan.
-Once that’s in the pan you pour the egg mixture on top to seal the ingredients together, of course the cheese in the eggs helps with keeping things together.
-I also like to add a little extra cheese and herbs (fresh or dried) on top of the quiche, just to spruce up the appearance.
+Then it’s all about what your family likes — add chopped ham, sausage, bacon, or veggies into your pan.
+Once that’s in the pan you add the egg mixture on top to seal the ingredients together, of course the cheese in the eggs helps with keeping things together.
+I also like to add a little extra cheese and chopped herbs (fresh or dried) for a final touch to the quiche, just to spruce up the appearance.

 - 1/2 c. flour

 - ½ teaspoon onion powder

 - ¾ cup-1 cup shredded cheese

 - 1 cup veggies like broccoli, red bell pepper, mushrooms…